Making a complaint about the advertising of a therapeutic product

 In the few cases where the complaint committees are unable to achieve a satisfactory outcome, the matter is then referred to the TGA and/or ACCC for consideration of appropriate action under the Therapeutic Goods Act 1989 or the Competition and Consumer Act 2010.

-Anyone may lodge a complaint about an advertisement for therapeutic goods and all complaints are treated in confidence.
+Anyone may lodge a complaint about an advertisement for therapeutic goods and all complaints are treated in confidence unless you consent to the release of your personal details.
 Anonymous complaints are also accepted.

 When lodging a complaint, please include, where possible: